samkata64/SnakesAndLadders/README.md

 * Game
 * Dice

 * After the first test and commits I'm wondering what role the game plays.
 It's mentioned with interactions.
 I'll leave it for now and come back to it.
+* The game is now used - I see it as the natural place for 'rules' to belong.
+(I'm listening to the tests)